 - I stayed in the office until noon when I broke for lunch.

 - After lunch, I worked until five.

 With those rules well in place, the transition went great.
 In eight short years, it has become surprisingly easy to go to the office in my pajamas, work for a couple of hours, and then get dressed for the office.
-I now stop whenever I want, run errands or later in the day stop and make plans to go back after dinner.
+I now stop whenever I want, run errands, or later in the day stop and make plans to go back after dinner.

 Here’s how the changes are working for me now:

-- The work I do manage to get done in my pajamas is never the quality as when dressed for the office.
+- The work I do manage to get done in my pajamas is never the same quality as when dressed for the office.
 I usually end up redoing what I did.

-- Since my business consist of both print work and website work, at times I do need to go to my printer, I don’t need to go to the grocery store at 10:30 am.
+- Since my business consists of both print work and website work, at times I do need to go to my printer, I don’t need to go to the grocery store at 10:30 am.

 - Rarely, if ever do I go back to the office after dinner.

 Currently, I’m out of town, but when I get back, I will be going back to my original rules.

 Are you new to working at home, do you need some help in getting things set up?